Prenol: Industrial production

 Prenol is produced industrially by the reaction of formaldehyde with isobutene, followed by the isomerization of the resulting isoprenol (3-methyl-3-buten-1-ol).

+Uses

+Prenol is mainly used as a precursor to citral, an intermediate in the industrial production of vitamin A, E, and K. For this purpose, prenol is oxidized to the aldehyde prenal.

 Polyprenols

 Prenol is a building block of isoprenoid alcohols, which have the general formula: